 If you’ve stepped out to enjoy the night air lately, you’ve likely noticed a loud newcomer to the chorus of night sounds.
-This week on Discover Nature, we’ll shine some light on the Northern True Katydid.
+This week on Discover Nature, listen for the nocturnal chorus of katydids.

 Katydids join the summer symphony on hot July nights, but are rarely seen until autumn when cooler weather makes them clumsy and they fall from their treetop perches.

 In autumn, females lay eggs in tree bark where they overwinter and hatch the following spring.

 Katydids are leaf eaters and provide an important food source for birds, snakes and other predators that hunt in treetops.

 Learn more about katydids with the Missouri Department of Conservation’s online field guide.